Volkswagen Tiguan Allspace (2018-2024) Review

 - No version has leather seats as standard

-- Rearmost seats too tight to be used regularly
+- Rearmost seats are too tight to be used regularly

 "The Volkswagen Tiguan Allspace basically does what it says on the tin: it's a Tiguan with all the space.
 It's the longer seven-seat versions, although those extra two seats are really only for children."

 The Volkswagen Tiguan has been a smash hit for the last couple of decades.
-It's a very straightforward but well-executed recipe: take what everybody loves about the VW Golf, and translate that into a family SUV.
-The Tiguan Allspace we're reviewing here is a natural extension of that.
+It's a very straightforward but well-executed recipe: take what everybody loves about the VW Golf and translate that into a family SUV.

-The VW Tiguan Allspace is a bigger seven-seat version sold alongside the regular Tiguan for families who like what the smaller car delivers, but who need a bit more practicality.
-Rivals include the VW Group's own Skoda Kodiaq and SEAT Tarraco, while there's also the Nissan X-Trail, Hyundai Santa Fe and Kia Sorento.
+The VW Tiguan Allspace is a bigger seven-seat version sold alongside the regular Tiguan for families who like what smaller cars deliver but who need a bit more practicality.
+Rivals include the VW Group's own Skoda Kodiaq, the Nissan X-Trail, Hyundai Santa Fe and Kia Sorento.

-Like any other Tiguan, the Allspace is very impressive in a great number of areas.
-Its desirable image is backed up by a high-quality cabin that’s packed with luxury equipment, making it feel like a real cut-above in the class.
+Like any other Tiguan, the Allspace is impressive in many ways.
+Its desirable image is backed up by a high-quality cabin packed with luxury equipment, making it feel like a real cut above the rest in the class.

 So, why doesn’t everyone drive a Tiguan Allspace?
 Sounds like the perfect car, right?
 Well, a couple of reasons.
 Firstly, while it’s even roomier for five passengers than the regular Tiguan, it’s not quite roomy enough to be a proper seven-seater that’ll comfortably carry a septet of fully-grown adults.